-A. In the election for directors, the eight persons receiving the highest number of "FOR" votes will be elected.
-The auditors proposal requires the affirmative "FOR" vote of a majority of those shares present and entitled to vote.
-If you are a beneficial owner and do not provide the stockholder of record with voting instructions, your shares may constitute broker non-votes, as described in "What is the quorum requirement for the annual meeting?" herein.
-In tabulating the voting result for any particular proposal, shares, which constitute broker non-votes, are not considered entitled to vote.

-Q. What does it mean if I receive more than one proxy or voting instruction card?

-A. It means your shares are registered differently or are in more than one account.
-Please provide voting instructions for all proxy and voting instruction cards you receive.

-Q. How can I obtain an admission ticket for the annual meeting?

-A. We are not requiring admission tickets this year.

-Q. Where can I find the voting results of the annual meeting?

-A. We will announce preliminary voting results at the annual meeting and publish final results in our quarterly report on Form 10-Q for the second quarter of fiscal 2004.

-Q. What happens if additional proposals are presented at the annual meeting?

-A. Other than the two proposals described in this proxy statement, we do not expect any matters to be presented for a vote at the annual meeting.
-If you grant a proxy, the persons named as proxy holders, Samuel A. Kovnat, our Chairman of the Board and Chief Executive Officer, and William B. Cotton, our President, will have the discretion to vote your shares on any additional matters properly presented for a vote at the annual meeting.

-Q. What shares are entitled to be voted?

-A. Each share of our common stock outstanding as of the close of business on August 26, 2004, the Record Date, is entitled to one vote at the annual meeting.
-On the Record Date, we had 8,331,410 shares of common stock issued and outstanding.
+- A. In the election for directors, the four persons receiving the highest number of "FOR" votes will be elected.
+The other proposals require the affirmative "FOR" vote of a majority of those shares present and entitled to vote.
+If you are a beneficial owner and do not provide the stockholder of record with voting instructions, your shares may constitute broker non-votes, as described below in "What is the quorum requirement for the annual meeting?".
+In tabulating the voting result for any particular proposal, shares which constitute broker non-votes are not considered entitled to vote. - Q. What does it mean if I receive more than one proxy or voting instruction card? - A. It means your shares are registered differently or are in more than one account.
+Please provide voting instructions for all proxy and voting instruction cards you receive. - Q. How can I obtain an admission ticket for the annual meeting? - A. We are not requiring admission tickets this year. - O. Where can I find the voting results of the annual meeting? - A. We will announce preliminary voting results at the annual meeting and publish final results in our quarterly report on Form 10-Q for the second quarter of fiscal year 2009. - Q. What happens if additional proposals are presented at the annual meeting? - A. Other than the two proposals described in this proxy statement, we do not expect any matters to be presented for a vote at the annual meeting.
+If you grant a proxy, the person named as proxy holder, Joseph J. Luca, a Director and Chairman of the Audit and Finance Committee, will have the discretion to vote your shares on any additional matters properly presented for a vote at the annual meeting. - Q. What shares are entitled to be voted? - A. Each share of our common stock outstanding as of the close of business on September 25, 2008, the Record Date, is entitled to one vote at the annual meeting.
+On the Record Date, we had 8,395,210 shares of common stock issued and outstanding.